-Place rapadura sugar and water in TM bowl and dissolve 5 mins / 50°C /
+- Place rapadura sugar and water into TM bowl and dissolve 5 mins / 50°C /

-Store in a sterilised jar and keep in fridge.
+- Store in sterilised jar and keep in fridge.

-TIP: Make something to utilise all the little specks of yummy vanilla left behind in your bowl and hiding under the blades. e.g. custard, cookies, rice pudding, jam.
+TIP: Make something to utilise all the little specks of yummy vanilla left behind in your bowl and hiding under the blades. e.g. custard, cookies, rice pudding and jam.